Boundy2739/cash-transfer-app-project/readme.md

 # Cash Transfer Web Application

-A secure web-based cash transfer system that allows users to send and receive money digitally.
+A web-based cash transfer system that allows users to send and receive money digitally.

 ## Overview